Business handshake

 Contingent consideration, milestone definitions, escrow terms, payment protection.

-The best exits result from preparation, not luck.
-Corporate housekeeping: Clean cap table with proper documentation, organized corporate records, resolved disputes.
-Contract audit: Assignment provisions reviewed, change-of-control triggers identified, IP ownership confirmed.
-Financial readiness: Audit-ready accounting, understood revenue quality.
-Well-prepared sellers close faster and often achieve better prices—buyers pay premiums for clean deals.
+The best exits come from preparation, not luck.
+Corporate housekeeping: A clean cap table with proper documentation, organized corporate records, and resolved disputes.
+Contract audit: Assignment provisions reviewed, change-of-control triggers identified, and IP ownership confirmed.
+Financial readiness: Audit-ready accounting and understood revenue quality.
+Well-prepared sellers close faster and often achieve better prices -- buyers pay premiums for clean deals.
+If your business entity structure needs updating before a sale, address that early.

 KEY TERMS